Young moon: can you see one under 24 hours old?

 In order to reduce the glare, the images have been taken in close infrared and a pierced screen, placed just in front of the telescope, prevents the sunlight from entering directly in the telescope.

-A longstanding, though somewhat doubtful, record for youngest moon seen with the eye was held by two British housemaids, said to have seen the moon 14 3/4 hours after new moon in the year 1916.
+A longstanding, though somewhat doubtful, record for youngest moon seen with the eye is by two British housemaids.
+They said they saw the moon 14 3/4 hours after new moon in the year 1916.

 And, of course, optical aid enhances your young moon possibilities even more.